yorkrobotlab/inky/README.md

 # Installation

-The Python pip package is named inky, install with:
+Run the install script from this repository:

 ```
-sudo pip install inky
+sudo ./install.sh
 ```

 # Usage